dmcwee/my-azure/README.md

 **Start-MyAzureVMs**

 This command takes a resource group and then iterates across all the VMs within that resource group and starts them.
+*8/13/19: Added the ability to filter, by VM name, which machines to start.*

 # Stop VMs
 This modules includes two commands to stop Azure VMs